USDepartmentofLabor/ableist-language-detector/README.md

 python decoder.py -j /path/to/job_description.txt
 ```

-The script will print out any ableist language that was detected in the job description, along with the location of the language (index position in the text) and the root form of the terms.
+The script will print out any ableist language that was detected in the job description, along with the location of the language (index position in the text), the root form of the terms, suggested alternative verbs, and an example of how to use the alternative phrasing.

-The main functionality is also available as a function via `decoder.find_ableist_language()`:
+The main functionality is also available as a function via `decoder.find_ableist_language()`.
+This function returns a collection of `AbleistLanguageMatch` objects, which contain the same information listed above as attributes.

+Example usage:

 ```python
 >>> import spacy